hi-yox/vCamera/README.md

 ## Virtual camera and virtual microphone functions

-## Supports direct use of OBS sources as cameras and OBS audio as microphones
+## OBS can be used directly as a data source for cameras and microphones

 ![image](https://github.com/jfdream/vCamera/blob/main/20230908-161351.jpeg)